Flash & Bang in the Outdoors

 1. Seek a safer area

 Move away from high ground, water, open spaces, metallic objects, and tall exposed objects (even if they offer shelter from the rain) as soon as you see lightning or hear thunder.
-Do not seek shelter within trenches, shallow caves, ledges, hollows, or valleys containing water.
+Do not seek stay in trenches, shallow caves, ledges, hollows, or valleys containing water.
 The best place to seek shelter is underneath a group of short trees or shrubs of uniform height.

 • Avoid solitary trees and open areas.
 You do not want to be near the tallest object as lightning strikes the tallest object in its path.

-• Avoid standing under Pine, Oak, and Elm trees — these are the most frequently struck because they tend to stand taller among other trees.
+• Avoid standing under Pine, Oak, and Elm trees — these are the most frequently struck because they tend to stand taller than other trees.
 When a tree is struck by lightning, the water and resin within the tree turn into gas.
-As the gas tries to escape within the structure, it creates high pressure and literally explodes timber and bark.
+As the gas tries to escape within the structure, it creates high pressure, which explodes the timber and bark.
 These shards of wood can create high-velocity projectiles.

 Tree explosion after taking a hit from lightning